reg1reg1/reg1reg1.github.io/_posts/2020-03-31-Differential-Privacy.md

 |:--:|
 | *Indistinguishability in both scenarios to preserve privacy* |

+Let this algorithm which ensures the differential privacy above be A, then we can state that: Algorithm A gives (ε) differential privacy if for all pairs of data sets x,y differing in the data of 1 entity/person and all events S.  This means that dataset x has the individual's data, and y does not.
+If for all pairs x,y (all such combinations where the dataset of one person is removed):-

+Pr[A(x)∈S] = e<sup>ε</sup> .
+Pr[A(y) ∈ S]

+S, here is the set of all possible outcomes of the queries forwarded by adversary to the Oracle.
+So it could be a SELECT query with a where clause or whatever, and the outcome of the queries are dataset y. or the data storage and the above equation says that the Algorithm A run on the dataset x to return the Outcome 's' and the same algorithm run on dataset y to return the outcome for 's' would differ by a very small quantity e<sup>ε</sup>.
+If e<sup>ε</sup>is small, then Algorithm A succeeds in this context for differential privacy.
+The mathematical definition would be known as e<sup>ε</sup>-differentially private algorithm.

+###  Differential Privacy mechanisms

+Differential privacy mathematically becomes a probabilistic concept,and so does any differential privacy mechanism.
+For implementation, they used an algorithm with **plausible deniability**.
+This means that the algorithm would randomly flip data bits to cause the output to be changed.
+This would be like adding randomness to the query output, and hence the individual's data returned by that query cannot be trusted due to plausible deniability.
+On the other hand, the randomness added to the large data set would not matter in the overall data or trend analysis.

+There are some other mechanisms as well like **Laplace Distribution** which adds extra output to the queries in forms of Laplace noise to name a few.

 ## Implementing Differential Privacy

 To get started, one must understand that this is not a simple problem to solve whatsoever.
 In theory, even if we were to come up with a solution , there would be many caveats and challenges to implementing it widescale- Eg: If this requires a completely new system, and does not integrate with existing ones, it will not be adopted.
 Most organizations cannot feasibly scratch their entire analytics based architecture in favor for a new one.
 Additionally, it must be flexible across data platforms, if the solution only works on a few data architectures, it would not be of much use either.

-strike balance between data privacy and providing functionality.
-Companies need data from customers to improve on their products but the customers need privacy.

-Data anonymization is hard.
-Simply removing names does not help.

-Mathematical definition of diff privacy.

-Algorithm A gives (epsilon) diff privacy if for all pairs of data sets x,y differing in the data of 1 entity/person and all events S.  If for all pairs x,y

-Pr[A(x)∈S] = q .
-Pr[A(y) ∈ S]

-S here is the set of all possible outcomes of the queries forwarded by adversary to the Oracle or the data storage and the above equation says that the Algorithm A run on the dataset x to return the Outcome 's' and the same algorithm run on dataset y to return the outcome for 's' would differ by a very small quantity q.
-If q is small, then Algorithm A succeeds in this context for differential privacy.
+A lot of companies are yet to adopt differential privacy, as it is still a hard problem to solve feasibly.